Natural Language Search Results

 Inventors: Tomer Shmiel, Dvir Keysar, and Yonatan Erez

 The natural language search results patent kicks things off with a mention of how we usually see traditional results from a search engine.
 This is the kind of result that we typically expect to see when talking about SEO.
 The passage tells us:

 Search engines are a popular method of discovering information.
 Traditionally, search engines crawl documents in a corpus, generate an inverted index for the documents, and use the index to determine which documents are responsive to a search query.

 It describes what such SEO results tend to look like, which is a little different than the image from the patent application above that includes 3 different sets of symptoms about mono:

 Search results commonly include a title from a responsive document and a snippet of text from the document that includes one or more of the search terms in the query.
 Such snippets are not natural language results and typically fail to provide a complete, easily understood answer to non- factual questions where there is no one correct answer.

 The justification for showing these natural language search results is described in terms of benefiting the experience of searchers by providing them with an adequate answer to their query, and including links that they can click upon if they want to find out more, from sources Google considers to be authoritative:

 While a user can select the link associated with the snippet to view the context of the snippet in the original document to determine whether the identified information is adequate, this slows the user experience and involves additional effort on the part of the user to receive an answer to a non-factual question.

 Advantages of Natural Language Search Results

-The patent filings tell us that by providing natural language answers to a query, we are shown answers “in a paragraph and/or list format that provide diverse or complex answers or more than one fact per answer.”
+The patent filings tell us that by providing natural language search results answers to a query, we are shown answers “in a paragraph and/or list format that provide diverse or complex answers or more than one fact per answer.”